-All of these cases were infected with the same molecular type of Cryptococcus gattii found among the clinical and environmental isolates from the Island.
+All but 1 of these cases was infected with the same molecular type of Cryptococcus gattii found among the clinical and environmental isolates from the Island.

-Animals and people outside British Columbia with no known link to Vancouver Island have also been infected.
-There are now reports of cases among 3 cats in Washington State and 2 people in Oregon.
-These cases represent the first evidence that we have local disease acquisition in the western United States.
+In addition, several Cryptococcus gattii infections have been detected among people with no recent link to Vancouver Island.
+There are now reports of cases among 3 cats in Washington State and 2 persons in Oregon.
+These cases represent the first evidence that we have local disease acquisition in western United States.

 What is still unclear is whether these cases outside Vancouver Island represent true colonization of the environment or simply transient dispersal of the organism.
-Despite repeated sampling, no environmental source has yet been detected on British Columbia mainland or in Oregon.
-However, two environmental samples from Washington State, one from soil, were positive for Cryptococcus gattii.
+Despite repeated sampling, no environmental source has yet been detected on the British Columbia mainland or in the U.S.